-In response to the VA wait-time scandal, Congress passed the The Veterans Access, Choice, and Accountability Act of 2014.
+In response to the VA wait-time scandal, Congress passed The Veterans Access, Choice, and Accountability Act of 2014.
 The law requires the VA to create a procedure to allow Veterans to see non-VA care.
-Today, the VA issued proposed rule making to determine veteran eligibility to see non-VA doctors and to get off the VA’s electronic waitlist.
+Today, the VA issued a proposed rule to determine veteran eligibility to see non-VA doctors and to get off the VA’s electronic waitlist.

 The VA will determine a veteran’s eligibility to elect to receive non-VA care through the Program using a two-step process.
 First, the veteran must have enrolled in the VA health care system or the veteran must be eligible for hospital care and medical services under 38 U.S.C. § 1710(e)(1)(D) and be a veteran described in 38 U.S.C. § 1710(e)(3).
 A veteran is eligible if the veteran attempts, or has attempted, to schedule an appointment with a VA health care provider, but VA has been unable to schedule an appointment for the veteran within the wait-time goals of the Veterans Health Administration.
 A veteran is eligible if the veteran resides more than 40 miles from the VA medical facility that is closest to the veteran’s residence.
 A veteran is also eligible if the veteran’s residence is in a state without a full-service (meaning that it provides, on its own and not through a joint venture, hospital care, emergency medical services, and surgical care having a surgical complexity of standard) VA medical facility and the veteran lives more than 20 miles from such a facility.
 Finally, a veteran who resides in a location other than one in Guam, American Samoa, or the Republic of the Philippines that is 40 miles or less from a VA medical facility can be eligible under two scenarios.
 First, if the veteran must travel by air, boat, or ferry to reach such a VA medical facility, the veteran is eligible for non-VA care under the Program.